object-oriented-python/object-oriented-programming/doc/source/2_style.rst

    on from the previous, with blank lines used to divide the function into short paragraphs.

+**Do not add extra blank lines to space out code**.
+Vertical space on the screen is limited, your readers will not thank you.

 White space within lines
 ........................